alshedivat/al-folio/_people/HS_Sumanth_Ratna.md

 I also like to play basketball (I’m not any good) and football (no, I’m not any good) with my friends.
 I don’t really pay attention to the NBA or NFL, but I do sort of follow the Chiefs since I was born in Kansas and lived there for 8 years.

+**About me:**
+Hi, my name is Sumanth and I'm a junior at TJ.
+I started working with the EDIT Lab in December 2019, and I've had a great experience so far.
+I'm interested in many aspects of computational biology and machine learning, but I've recently mostly been working on the biomedical imaging applications of deep learning.
+In my free time, I'm usually playing basketball with my brother.